-- Cover all exposed areas of skin in SPF30 (or higher) broad-spectrum, water-resistant sunscreen (broad-spectrum means it protects against UVA and UVB rays).
+- Cover all exposed areas of skin in SPF50+ broad-spectrum, water-resistant sunscreen (broad-spectrum means it protects against UVA and UVB rays).

-- Put some sunscreen in your jacket pocket and reapply every two hours (regardless of what is stated on the label).
+- Put some sunscreen in your jacket pocket and reapply every 2 hours (even if the label states it is 4 hours water-resistant).

 - Use sunscreen in combination with other forms of sun protection (hat, sunglasses, long clothing and shade) and never on its own, as it does not offer complete protection.

-- Apply SPF 30 (or higher), broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.
+- Apply SPF50+, broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.

 Seek shade at the snow

 Wherever practical, consider taking rest breaks indoors or in the shade, especially through the middle of the day when UV levels are highest.

 Protect your eyes at the snow